Ustekinumab

 • Your Crohn’s or Colitis is under control

 If your Crohn’s or Colitis stays under control for a year or more, you might be able to stop taking ustekinumab.
-If this is the case, your IBD team will discuss it with you and make the decision together.
+If this is the case, you and your IBD team will make the decision together.
 If you stop ustekinumab and you become unwell again, you should have the option to start ustekinumab treatment again.

 • Ustekinumab has not worked